MetalBlockchain/metal-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 Nov 12 11:38:33 ip-172-31-36-200 prometheus[548]: ts=2021-11-12T11:38:33.773Z caller=head.go:590 level=info component=tsdb msg="WAL segment loaded" segment=82 maxSegment=84
 ```

 Note the `active (running)` status (press `q` to exit).
-You can also check Prometheus web interface, available on `http://your-node-host-ip:9090/`
+You can also check
+Prometheus web interface, available on `http://your-node-host-ip:9090/`

 :::warning
 You may need to do `sudo ufw allow 9090/tcp` if the firewall is on, and/or adjust the security settings to allow connections to port 9090 if the node is running on a cloud instance.
 If on public internet, make sure to only allow your IP to connect!
 :::

-If everything is ok, let's move on.
+If everything is OK, let's move on.

 ## Step 2: Install Grafana <a id="grafana"></a>